• 10.00am - 5.30pm

 Outbreak

-On 29 March 1857 at Barrackpore, Sepoy Mangal Pandey of the 34th Bengal Native Infantry attacked his officers.
-When his comrades were ordered to restrain him they refused, but they stopped short of joining him in open revolt.
+On 29 March 1857, at Barrackpore (just north of Calcutta), Sepoy Mangal Pandey of the 34th Bengal Native Infantry attacked his officers.
+When his comrades were ordered to restrain him, they refused.
+But they stopped short of joining him in open revolt.

-Although only a handful of sepoys had been involved, the entire regiment was disbanded in disgrace.
-Sepoys elsewhere thought this too harsh a punishment.
+Despite only a handful of soldiers having been involved, the entire regiment was disbanded in disgrace.
+Many sepoys elsewhere thought this too harsh a punishment.

-The Mutiny proper began at Meerut on 10 May 1857.
-Eighty-five members of the 3rd Bengal Light Cavalry, who had been jailed for refusing to use cartridges they believed to be at odds with their religion, were broken out of prison by their comrades.
-They ransacked the nearby military station and killed any Europeans they could find.
+The Mutiny proper began at Meerut (near Delhi) on 10 May 1857.
+Eighty-five members of the 3rd Bengal Light Cavalry, who had been jailed for refusing to use rifle cartridges they believed to be at odds with their religion, were broken out of prison by their comrades.
+They ransacked the nearby military station, killing any Europeans they could find.

 Regimental colour centre of the 41st Native Infantry who attacked their officers and other Europeans at Sitapur on 3 June 1857